A Guide to Volunteering in India

 • provide children with safe places to live and places to get an education

-You can apply for charity volunteer placements in India, some charities recruit skilled professionals who are able to bring real benefit to local people and communities.
-By volunteering in India with a charity you will be able to put your skills and energy to good use and really make a difference.
+Some charities recruit skilled professionals who are able to bring real benefit to local people and communities.
+By helping charities you will be able to put your skills and energy to good use and really make a difference.

 India is thriving economically but poverty is a real problem and you can join community development projects with the aim of improving living conditions and infrastructure for local people.
 Participants are needed at community projects in places like Delhi and Bangalore.
 You'll be able to work and help improve living standards, education and healthcare.